petk/php-build-system/README.md

 ### Behavior differences

+* sapi/apache2handler in CMake doesn't automatically enable PHP thread safety (ZTS) when threaded Multi-Processing Modules (MPMs) are used by Apache.

 * sapi/phpdbg readline support works more intuitively regardless of the readline extension being enabled during the build.